libremfg/rhize-docs/content/how-to/gql/query-filters.md

 The `and` operator filters for objects that include all specified properties.

 For example, this query returns equipment objects that match two properties:
-- `effectiveStart` must be the 1st and the 10th of January, 2024
+- The `effectiveStart` must be the 1st and the 10th of January, 2024.
-- It must have a non-null `nextVersion`
+- It must have a non-null `nextVersion`.

 The `and` function is implicit unless you are searching on the same field.
 So this filter has an implied `and`: